blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 1. it depends on hypothesis set $\mathcal H$; for the same target function, using a more sophisticated hypothesis set will decrease the deterministic noise
 2. it's fixed for a given $\feature$

-When we have a finite $N$ set, we gain the unfortunate ability to fit the noise --- be it stochastic or deterministic, which wouldn't be possible if we had an infinite sized set.
+When we have a finite $N$ set, we gain the unfortunate ability to fit the noise, be it stochastic or deterministic, which wouldn't be possible if we had an infinite sized set.

 ## Noise and Bias-Variance